GeoscienceAustralia/PyRate/docs/usage.rst

 If specified, ``prepifg`` will perform coherence masking on the interferograms before multilooking and cropping is performed.
 This requires corresponding coherence images for each interferogram.
-The purpose of this is to remove the poor quality phase observations to leave a set of high-quality pixels.
-Pixels with coherence values below a certain threshold will be set to the NoDataValue.
-Note that the number of valid pixels (i.e. pixels not equal to NoDataValue) in each interferogram will be different after coherence masking.
+The purpose of coherence masking is to remove poor quality phase observations and leave a set of high-quality pixels for analysis.
+Pixels with coherence values below a certain threshold will be set to Not-a-Number (NaN).
+Note that the number of pixels with numeric phase values (i.e. pixels not equal to NaN) in each interferogram will be different after coherence masking.

-Coherence masking is enabled by setting the ``cohmask`` argument to ``1`` in the configuration file.
+Coherence masking is enabled by setting the ``cohmask`` parameter to ``1`` in the configuration file.
 A threshold, ``cohthresh`` needs to be provided.
 If ``cohfiledir`` is provided, this is where PyRate will look for coherence images.
 If not provided it will look in the observations directory where the